Henry McMaster: Campaign finance violation

-Lieutenant Governor of South Carolina
+Lieutenant Governor of South Carolina (2015-2017)

 McMaster filed to run for lieutenant governor of South Carolina on March 27, 2014.
 He received 44% of the vote in a four-way Republican Party primary, forcing a runoff between him and Mike Campbell, son of former governor Carroll A. Campbell Jr. McMaster defeated Campbell with 63.6% of the vote and faced Democratic state representative Bakari Sellers in the general election.
 During the campaign, Sellers challenged McMaster to renounce his 30-year membership in Columbia's Forest Lake Country Club, a private country club alleged to exclude black members; in response, McMaster's campaign manager said that the club "[had] no policies of racial discrimination" and that McMaster "would not be a member if it did."
 On November 4, 2014, McMaster was elected lieutenant governor with 58.8% of the vote.
 Upon his inauguration, he succeeded Democrat Yancey McGill.

 McMaster was elected on a separate ticket from Governor Haley, the last time a lieutenant governor was elected in this manner; as of 2018, candidates for governor and lieutenant governor run on the same ticket.
 During the 2016 presidential campaign, McMaster was an early and avid supporter of Donald Trump.
 He claimed to be the first elected politician in the United States to support Trump.
 After Trump won the Republican nomination, McMaster delivered the nominating speech at the Republican National Convention.

-Governor of South Carolina
+Governor of South Carolina (2017-present)

-Elections
+Appointment and elections

 On November 23, 2016, President-elect Donald Trump announced his intention to nominate Haley as Ambassador to the United Nations.
 On January 24, 2017, the Senate confirmed Haley.
 Later that day, she resigned as governor and McMaster assumed the governorship.
 Inaugurated at the age of 69 years and 8 months, McMaster is the oldest person ever to assume the office of governor in South Carolina.
+During the 2024 Republican Party presidential primaries, Trump said he nominated Haley in order for McMaster to become governor.
 McMaster served the remainder of Haley's term, which expired in January 2019.
-Per the South Carolina constitution, McMaster is eligible to serve as governor until January 2027 if he is reelected in 2022.
-Before ascending to the office of governor, McMaster declared in September 2016 that he would run in the 2018 election.
-McMaster won the 2018 election to serve his first four-year term.

-After McMaster's first year as governor, The State evaluated his performance.
-It praised him for adding 17,000 jobs in the state, his accessibility to state legislators, and his handling of Hurricane Irma in 2017, but criticized his "lack of leadership", citing as an example his veto of a gas-tax increase that would have paid for road repairs and replacements for aging school buses, which members of both parties slammed, including McMaster's gubernatorial primary rival Catherine Templeton.
-The State summed up McMaster's first year as "mixed".